skrapeit/skrape.it/README.md

 </details>

 #### using bleeding edge features before official release
-We are offering snapshot releases via jitpack.
-Thereby you can install every commit and version you want.
+We are offering snapshot releases by publishing every successful build of a commit that has been pushed to master branch.
+Thereby you can just install the latest implementation of skrape{it}.
 Be careful since these are non-official releases and may be unstable as well as breaking changes can occur at any time.

-If you want be a bit more safe you can use a certain commit instead of referencing skrape{it}'s master branch as a dependency to avoid sudden breaking changes.
-> Please that if you are the first and initial download of a specific commit [jitpack](https://jitpack.io/#skrapeit/skrape.it/) needs some time to build the requested artifact.

 ##### Add experimental stuff